2K Games is publishing The Golf Club 2019 Featuring PGA Tour

 The Golf Club developer HB Studios has struck a deal with 2K games and the PGA Tour.
-For the latest entry in the golfing simulator series, called The Golf Club 2019 Featuring PGA Tour, 2K is publishing and PGA Tour is coming on board with its official license for the career mode.
+For The Golf Club 2019 Featuring PGA Tour (the latest entry in the series), 2K is publishing, and the PGA Tour is coming onboard with its official license for the career mode.
 It is available today for $50 on PC, Xbox One, and PlayStation 4.

 HB Studios first revealed the new single-player campaign that uses real-world events back in May, but it is revealing for the first time today that it is working with 2K Games.
 This is a big move that should help The Golf Club find a new audience — especially when the physical version launches later this year.
 That should fill in the gap in the market left by EA Sports’ golf series, which went defunct in 2015 after Rory McIlroy PGA Tour.